aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/discord-start-guide.md

 ### PROFILE

-* **Your username** – please use a name by which others will be able to identify you.
+* **Your username**: Please use a name by which others will be able to identify you.
-* **Your avatar** – please add a profile picture or other identifier that you’re comfortable with so that others can associate your posts with you more easily.
+* **Your avatar**: Please add a profile picture or other identifier that you’re comfortable with so that others can associate your posts with you more easily.
-* **Your time zone** – this helps others know whether it’s a reasonable time of day to get in touch.
+* **Your time zone**: This helps others know whether it’s a reasonable time of day to get in touch.

 These images guide you, but you can also check the main documentation, [here]( https://support.discord.com/hc/en-us/articles/12620128861463-New-Usernames-Display-Names#h_01GZHKGNP2FYNFSAJB3DW2E4PN):